0x546974616e/trfs/README.md

 # trfs

-A simple file system for educational purposes.
+A simple file system for educational purposes (still WIP).